Thierry-Dumont/Odes-NG/README.md

 Concept:
 -------

-User pprovides a C++ _class_ which should completely discribes the problem:
+User provides a C++ _class_ which should completely discribes the problem:

 * RHS (and possibly Jacobian of RHS).
 * Size (number of equations).